Drug Allergies

 What is a drug allergy?

-drug allergy is an adverse drug reaction (ADR) that results from a specific immunological response to a medication.
+A drug allergy is an adverse drug reaction (ADR) that results from a specific immunological response to a medication.
 Although side effects (making up to an estimated 85-90% of all ADRs) are often labeled as drug allergies, these are more predictable reactions due to the properties of the drug (such as nausea or diarrhea from an antibiotic).

 Drug allergies or hypersensitivity reactions are immunological and often cannot be predicted.
 Taking the drug once may be without problem.
 But, the body’s immune system produces antibodies against the drug.
 The next time the drug is taken the antibody results in the production of histamine and other chemicals that cause the allergic reaction.